 - These studies share that TRT increased men’s bone mineral density by 7.5% in the spine (lumber L2-L4).

 - Over a 6-month period, several people saw a 2% increase in bone density.

 - Another study shared that using testosterone replacement therapy for more than 1 year showed a 3.1% increase in bone mineral density in aging men.

-A bone mineral density (BMD) test is provides a picture into your bone health.
-The test is used to identify osteoporosis, identifies risk of broken bones, and measure effectiveness of osteoporosis treatment.
+A bone mineral density (BMD) test provides a picture of your bone health.
+The test is used to identify osteoporosis, identifies the risk of broken bones, and measure the effectiveness of osteoporosis treatment.
 BMD uses what’s called a T-score showing how much bone density is higher or lower than the bone density of a healthy 30-year old adult.

 According to the World Health Organization (WHO):

 - A T-score of -1.0 or above is normal BMD.
 Examples are 0.9, 0 and -0.9.

 - A T-score between -1.0 and -2.5 means low bone density.

 - A T-score of -2.5 or below is an osteoporosis diagnosis.